Francis-Calingo/Visualizing-Migration-in-Canada/README.md

 Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**
+* Specific observation that is related to a recommended action. **A country’s consular services can be redirected more towards underserved communities, especially communities with high levels of non-permanent migration such as Nunavut.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**
+* Specific observation that is related to a recommended action. **Increase more women-specific migrant resources for certain migrant communities such as the Algeria diaspora in Alberta.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**
+* Specific observation that is related to a recommended action. **Examine Québéc’s unique migration patterns, and explore the different ways its language laws have an effect on them.**

 * Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**